Hiddendoom45/FFBEBot/README.md

 #### TODO:

-- add parsing for exvius.gg
+- add parsing for exvius.gg and aEnigma's data dump
 - more tests to make sure bot is running correctly

 ### Building / Self Hosting